- General Terminology: Cards; Deal and Play; Melds and Canastas

 - This initial meld from your hand must include either

-- a meld that contains at least three matching natural cards, or
+- a pure meld of at least three matching natural cards (with no wild cards), or

-- a wild card meld (at least three wild cards) from your hand.
+- a wild card meld (at least three wild cards).

-- When making the initial meld you may take the discard pile in the same turn, if you hold a pair of natural cards which you can meld with the top card of the discard pile (but see variations - nowadays many groups prefer not to allow the discard pile to be taken on the same turn as the initial meld).
+- When making the initial meld you may take the discard pile in the same turn (instead of drawing from the stock), if you hold a pair of natural cards which you can meld with the top card of the discard pile.
 The minimum count and the required three card natural or wild meld must already be present and complete in your hand and must be laid down before you are allowed to take any card from the pile.
-The pair that you use to take the pile could be within one of the melds you are using to meet the initial meld requirement, or it could be a separate pair of another rank - but in this last case, the point value of the cards in this pair do not of course count towards meeting your minimum count, since they are not a complete meld from your hand.
+The pair that you use to take the pile could be within one of the melds you are using to meet the initial meld requirement, or it could be a separate pair of another rank - but in this last case, the point value of the cards in this pair do not count towards meeting your minimum count, since they are not a complete meld from your hand.